sgraham/libqbe/README.md

 libqbe uses `Lq`, `LQ_`, and `lq_` as prefixes for types, defines/constants, and functions respectively.

-The smallest possible usage looks like this, which you can confirm that you can build libqbe.c correctly.
+The smallest possible usage looks like this, which you can use to confirm that you can build `libqbe.c` correctly.

 ```c
 #include "libqbe.h"